What is a hemifacial spasm?

 Painful tic convulsif syndrome (PTCS) is a rare syndrome in which hemifacial spasm occurs at the same time as a condition called trigeminal neuralgia.
 This is caused by abnormal discharge of the trigeminal nerve or fifth cranial nerve.

-This disorder causes sudden, chronic facial pain and hemifacial spasms because the facial and trigeminal nerves are both involved.
+This disorder typically causes sudden, chronic facial pain and hemifacial spasms because the facial and trigeminal nerves are both involved.

 Diagnosis